SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/apache.md

 Follow the steps in [Sumo Logic Apache Logs](/docs/integrations/web-servers/apache-tomcat#collecting-logs-and-metrics-for-apache-tomcat) to configure collection for the Global Intelligence for Apache App.

-## Installing the Global Intelligence for Apache App

-This section has instructions for installing the Global Intelligence for Apache App.

-{@import ../../reuse/apps/app-install.md}

 ## Concepts

 ### Golden Signals